810: The Giant Spider Invasion

 A reference to the old “ring around the collar” ads for Wisk detergent that ran from the 1960s through the 1980s, in which a frustrated housewife would lament her inability to remove the sweat stains from her husband’s collars.
 The wording varied, but they would usually contain something like “I’ve tried soaking it out.
 I’ve tried scrubbing it out.
 Nothing works!”

-A paraphrase of a line from “Help Me Make It Through the Night,” which has been recorded by Elvis and Kris Kristofferson, among others.
+A parody of a line from “Help Me Make It Through the Night,” which has been recorded by Elvis and Kris Kristofferson, among others.
 Actual lyrics: “Take the ribbon from your hair, shake it loose and let it fall/Layin’ soft upon my skin, like the shadows on the wall …”

 Ghostbusters is a 1984 film starring Bill Murray, Dan Aykroyd, and Harold Ramis as ghost-fighting entrepreneurs.